YuYunusa/Balaji-Fast-Food-Analysis/README.md

 - PowerBI: this was used to visualize the analyzed dataset.

 ### Exploratory Data Analysis
-this involved asking and answering key questions such as
+This involved asking and answering key questions such as
 - The total number of orders placed.
 - The total revenue and average order price.
 - The sales and order of items based on month, day, and time of day.